evandrosouza-developer/Tester-ps2-msx/README.md

 make TARGETS='stm32/f1 stm32/f4'
 ```

-Make sure you choose the right target MCU in the line 60
+Make sure you choose the right target MCU in the system.h file line 60.
 ```
 #define MCU                       STM32F103
 or